 Tailwind CSS vs CSS Modules: Which Should You Use in 2026?

-Every greenfield project starts with the same question: how are we handling styles?
-In 2026, the two dominant approaches for component-scoped styling in React and Next.js apps are Tailwind CSS and CSS Modules.
-Both solve the global CSS problem.
-Both scale.
-But they make fundamentally different trade-offs — and picking the wrong one for your team can cost you months of friction.
+Every new project starts with the same question: how are we doing styles?
+I've shipped production apps with both Tailwind CSS and CSS Modules, and I have opinions about each — but honestly, neither is objectively better.
+They make fundamentally different tradeoffs, and picking the wrong one for your team can create months of friction.

-Choose Tailwind CSS if you want rapid prototyping, a consistent design system out of the box, and your team is comfortable reading utility-dense markup.
+Choose Tailwind if you want rapid prototyping, a built-in design system, and your team is comfortable with utility-dense markup.

 Choose CSS Modules if you want zero runtime overhead, full CSS control, and your team already writes solid CSS.

-CSS Modules are plain CSS files where class names are locally scoped by default.
-Your build tool (Vite, webpack, Next.js) generates unique class names at build time, preventing collisions.
-There's no framework, no runtime, no opinions — just scoped CSS.
+CSS Modules are plain CSS files with locally scoped class names.
+Your build tool generates unique names at build time, preventing collisions.
+No framework, no runtime, no opinions — just scoped CSS.

 /* Button.module.css */